chef-boneyard/chef-web-docs-2016/release_11-x_master/orgmapper.rst

 |orgmapper desc|

-.. warning:: This tool is, effectively, deprecated.
+.. warning:: This tool is deprecated.

 Examples
 =====================================================